Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 2. Price Graph Check: Third week of March was consistently affordable

-Google Flights goes beyond being a simple flight search tool—it’s a service that makes trip planning itself enjoyable.
+Google Flights goes beyond a simple search tool — it makes trip planning itself kind of fun.

 1. Date Grid: Find the cheapest date combinations